jdriselvato/Senior-iOS-Interview-Prep/{ik} UpLevel/Week 5/Live Graphs Class with Brian/README.md

 # ==Step By Step Process==

-1. can it be modeled as a grpah?
+1. can it be modeled as a graph?
 2. would a simple traversal help us?
 3. what extensions on top of that do we need?
 4. Code it up